openid/OpenYOLO-Spec/android/bbq.md

   for each expected responder, allowing responders to be distinguished and their identity to be recovered from the mapping of response ID to package name that is created prior to sending the request.
-- A description of the cryptographic scheme used for the exchange:
-    - A string that uniquely identifies the scheme.
-    - A set of key-value pairs carrying scheme-specific parameters.

 An additional data-type specific message can be carried in the request if necessary, in the form of a byte-array (typically an encoded protocol buffer).